 Howe wondered why his cows didn't seek shade like other cows.
 They regularly clustered around a spot on his neighbor's property, a spot that, on the investigation, proved to be remarkably chilly.
 After hunting around in some bushes, Howe found the entrance to a cave, and on May 22, 1842, he and his neighbor, Henry Wetsel, entered the caverns for the first time.

 More than 14 million people have explored Howe Caverns since it formally opened to the public in 1929.
-I first visited Howe Caverns more than 15 years ago, so I didn't expect to be wowed the second time around... but I was.
-On this photo tour, I'll show you some of the distinctive features of Howe Caverns and share tips to help you plan your own underground adventure.Continue to 2 of 10 below.
+On this photo tour, you'll see some of the distinctive features of Howe Caverns and discover tips to help you plan your own underground adventure.Continue to 2 of 10 below.

 02 of 10